-Hulstrand is co-director of the Essoyes School, and the creator and teacher of Writing from the Heart writing workshop/retreats, in which participants are invited to “find the time, the courage, and the inspiration to write about whatever is most important to you!”
-Her first book, Moving On: A Practical Guide to Downsizing the Family Home was published by Stewart, Tabori & Chang, and she and her coauthor now write a blog called Downsizing the Home: Lessons Learned.
-She is the author of NAFSA’s best-selling booklet, What Parents Need to Know!
-Before, During and After Education Abroad, and she has created and taught planning and training Study Abroad workshops for administrators and faculty in higher education.
-You can learn more about her editorial work and her writing at www.winged-words.com, and about Writing from the Heart workshops at www.essoyesschool.com.
+Hulstrand is the creator and teacher of the Essoyes School’s Writing from the Heart writing workshop/retreats, in which participants are invited to “find the time, the courage, and the inspiration to write about whatever is most important to you!”
+Her first book, Moving On: A Practical Guide to Downsizing the Family Home was originally published by Stewart, Tabori & Chang.
+In 2013 she and her coauthor published an updated e-book version, and they now also write a blog called Downsizing the Home: Lessons Learned.
+She is currently working on her next book, A Long Way from Iowa, a literary memoir.